microsoft/code-with-engineering-playbook/agile-development/collaboration/add-pairing-field-ado-cards.md

 Prior to customizing ADO, review [Configure and customize Azure Boards](https://docs.microsoft.com/en-us/azure/devops/boards/configure-customize).

-In order to add a custom field to user stories in ADO changes must be made on an Organizational setting.
+In order to add a custom field to user stories in ADO changes must be made on an **Organizational setting**.
 This document therefore assumes use of an existing Organization in ADO and that the user account used to make these changes is a member of the [Project Collection Administrators Group](https://docs.microsoft.com/en-us/azure/devops/organizations/security/set-project-collection-level-permissions).

 ## Step-by-step to change the organization settings